DaMatrix/TerrainFinder/README.md

 A port of ChromeChrusher's bedrock pattern finder to Java, with a few optimizations, and a fancy GUI.

-Also WIP support for OpenCL, and planned features include a texture rotation finder

 ### Dependency management

 #### Maven